Dubai: Education

 The school system in Dubai follows that of the United Arab Emirates.
 As of 2009, there are 79 public schools run by the Ministry of Education that serve Emiratis and expatriate Arab people as well as 207 private schools.
 The medium of instruction in public schools is Arabic with emphasis on English as a second language, while most of the private schools use English as their medium of instruction.
-Currently only the Swiss International Scientific School in Dubai claims to offer parallel streams in different languages – bi-lingual English/French or English/German.
+Currently, only the Swiss International Scientific School in Dubai claims to offer parallel streams in different languages – bilingual English/French or English/German.
 Most private schools cater to one or more expatriate communities.

-Some 36 schools offer an international education using the one or more of the four International Baccalaureate Programmes for students aged 3–19.
+Some 36 schools offer international education using one or more of the four International Baccalaureate Programmes for students aged 3–19.
 Currently, 15 schools have introduced the IB Career-related Programme that can be combined with a vocational qualification such as a BTEC.

-While there are more UK curriculum based schools in Dubai than any other, more students attend an Indian curriculum school, which tend to be considerably larger, and lower cost.
-There are 34 Indian curriculum schools in the emirate, most of which offer the CBSE, and just a handful the Indian Certificate of Secondary Education (ICSE) Indian syllabus.
-Examples of Indian curriculum schools include IHS, DPS, DMHS.
-There are a small number of Pakistani schools offering FBISE curriculum for expatriate children in Dubai.
+While there are more UK-curriculum-based schools in Dubai than any other, more students attend an Indian-curriculum school, which tends to be considerably larger and costs less to attend.
+There are 34 Indian-curriculum schools in the emirate, most of which offer the CBSE, and just a handful the Indian Certificate of Secondary Education (ICSE) Indian syllabus.
+Examples of Indian-curriculum schools include IHS, DPS, and DMHS.
+There are a small number of Pakistani schools offering the FBISE curriculum for expatriate children in Dubai.

 A total of 18 schools offer British primary education up to the age of 11.
 There are 64 schools that offer a variation of a UK curriculum style secondary education, either a pure GCSE and A-Level offering, or increasingly I/GCSE up to 16, and then the IB Diploma post-16.
-Currently, no school in the UAE offers the choice of IB or A-Level at 16, but several schools have said they will do in the future.
-British style eleven-to-eighteen secondary schools offering General Certificate of Secondary Education and A-Levels include Dubai College, Dubai British School, English Language School Pvt.
+Currently, no school in the UAE offers the choice of IB or A-Level at 16, but several schools have said they will do so in the future.
+British style eleven-to-eighteen secondary schools offering General Certificate of Secondary Education and A-Levels include Dubai College, Dubai British School, and English Language School Pvt.
 Some schools, such as The American School of Dubai, also offer the curriculum of the United States.